Add Perfectly Normal on Goodreads

 Well…nothing has for a very long time, anyway.

 Years ago, waste from the Manford Chemical Company leeched into the ground and into Rocky Ridge Lake at the edge of town.
 The plant shut down and to avoid spending years in court, Manford bought up all the houses in the nearby neighborhood.
-People who lived in the Rocky Ridge subdivision either moved to other parts of Ridgeview or left town altogether.
+People who lived in the Rocky Ridge subdivision either moved to other parts of Ridgeview or left town.

-The “Rocky Ridge Incident” is, without a doubt, the biggest thing that’s ever happened in Ridgeview—it even made the national news.
+The “Rocky Ridge Incident” is, without a doubt, the biggest thing to ever happen in Ridgeview—it even made the national news.
 But Ridgeview eventually settled back into being the kind of place where a high school football game on Friday night counts as the height of excitement and a water main break flooding the cafeteria at the middle school is the talk of the town for days.

 Then Janey Douchette, Dani Maguire, and I all disappeared on the same day in the middle of our senior year.